gliboc/eww/README.md

 ### Client

+Compile the modules using `erl -make`.
+This will compile the code and output its results inside the `ebin/` directory.

-Compile the modules using `make`.
-Then, you can use the `agent` module to spawn a topology and manage the nodes of the network.
+Then, type `erl -pa ebin` to start a shell, and use the defined functions to spawn and manage a topology of nodes.

+You could also type `make:all([load]).` from an erlang shell.

 ### Constellation of devices